Turkish shells 'kill scores of civilians'

 Sido, a resident of the village of Maabatli, described how a shell hit his neighbour's house on 25 January, killing five of the six people inside.

 "The attack destroyed the house completely, killing the father, mother and three children younger than 15.
 A fourth child... survived but is in critical condition," he was quoted as saying.
-"There are no military headquarters next to the house… The closest frontline is 41km away at the border."
+"There are no military headquarters next to the house."

 The Turkish military has repeatedly denied targeting or hitting civilians or civilian infrastructure.
 It says it has "neutralised" more than 2,100 "terrorists" since the start of the offensive on Afrin, which means it has captured or killed them.